jpscigliano/CMDCook-Android/README.md

 ![alt text](https://github.com/jpscigliano/CMDCook-Android/blob/dev/img/arch.png?raw=true)

-App Module;
+### App Module;
     - Presentation (related to “view logic”, like  ViewModels, Activities, Fragments  group by features)
     - Framework (Implementation of Datasource, Api, DTO)

-Core Module;
+### Core Module;
     - Domain ( specific business objects)
     - Data (Data source abstractions and Repository)
     - Interactors (Use cases)

-Use of Repositoy Pattern to handle the fetch of data data and Mappers for mapping the DTO objects to Domain objects.
+Use of Repository Pattern to handle the fetch of data data and Mappers for mapping the DTO objects to Domain objects.
 Repository decides if the data should come from the Network or Locale.

 ## Database - Room

 Not yet.
-At the momento DataStore was uses for storing the client Token.
+At the moment DataStore was uses for storing the client Token.

 ## Testing